tbrlpld/laces/README.md

 ### Nested groups of components

-The nesting of components is of course not limited to single instances.
+The nesting of components is not limited to single instances.
 We can also nest groups of components.

 ```python